LambdaRetakes/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+The DOM is the Document Object Model, a Javascript model of our webpage

 2. What is an event?
+An event us something we can use to trigger functions in the DOM, events could consist of simple clicks or more obscure keypresses

 3. What is an event listener?
+Enables us to use events, and listens for them

 4. Why would we convert a NodeList into an Array?
+Arrays have more methods avalible to them

 5. What is a component?
+A reusuable modular chunk of HTML, JS and CSS

 ### Git Set up